Osiris-Team/VelocityAuth/README.md

 #### /login _password_
 - `velocityauth.login`
 - Players have this permission by default when not logged in.
 - Logins the player.
-On success, forwards the player to the first server, restores permissions, creates a session so this player can rejoin without needing to login again Failed logins get saved to a table, together with the UUID and IP of the player.
+On success, forwards the player to the first server, restores permissions, and creates a session so this player can rejoin without needing to login again.
+  Failed logins get saved to a table, together with the UUID and IP of the player.
 If there are more than 5 failed attempts in the last hour, the player gets banned for 10 seconds on each